'Lame' Kosovo president boycotts EU talks

 Fort his part, Serbia's Vučić has said he is ready to do business with Lajčák, an EU official added.

-And Lajčák had the full support of Germany, the principle EU actor in the Western Balkans, they said.
+And Lajčák had the full support of Germany, the principle EU actor in the Western Balkans, they added.

 Lajčák was "in regular communication with Berlin" and "Germany is very serious about supporting the [EU] dialogue", the EU official said.

-But transatlantic sour grapes aside, that left open the question of what a peace deal might look like.
+But sour grapes aside, that left open the question of what a peace deal might look like.

 For Kosovo's new prime minister, Avduallah Hoti, who (given Thaçi's boycott) will now be Lajčák's interlocutor, the peace deal must include mutual recognition of Kosovo and Serbia and Kosovo's UN membership.